RajaRakoto/transfer-cli/README.md

 </div>

 ### 📌 Description
-A minimalist command line tool to upload | download | delete files to/from transfer.sh server with GPG encryption/decryption
+A minimalist command line tool to facilitate "transfer.sh" usage: upload|download|delete files to/from server with GPG encryption/decryption

 ---